Updated: 4 June 2014

 - Previous account books used (see list of typical account books below)

 Typical accounts books of freelancers.
-We only have four to think about--thank God! :) They are as follows:
+We only have five to think about--thank God! :) They are as follows:

 - Cash disbursements